 With all the risks in mind, suction training for health care and social care professionals is still primarily about giving the confidence to act quickly in times of need.
 Hesitation in these situations can literally put lives at risk.

 The trainer needs to prepare the trainee for some rapid decision-making within the context of the patient’s history and medical status.

 In even the most pressurised situation, proper suction training can make preparing the patient and the equipment a seamless and swift process.

 The trainee needs to know which catheter to use for each situation and patient, and how far to insert it to achieve the desired effect.

 It is always advisable to use the smallest catheter possible, as well as the lowest possible negative pressure.
 The whole procedure should be the subject of the quickest timeframe possible too.
-However, this all needs to be done with the assurance that all three of these things – catheter size, pressure and time – are sufficient to clear the secretions.
+However, one needs to ensure that all three of these things – catheter size, pressure, and time – are sufficient to clear the secretions.